 BRAVE builds on traditional teaching strategies and community values, and connects AI/AN teens and young adults to people, stories, resources, and teachings that demonstrate what it means to be strong and resilient.

-To evaluate the program, the NPAIHB conducted a year-long study that involved 1,000 AI/AN teens and young adults ages 15-24 nationwide.
+To evaluate the impact of the program, the NPAIHB and mHealth Impact Lab partnered to carry out a year-long study that involved 1,000 AI/AN teens and young adults ages 15-24 nationwide.
 Participants were randomized to receive either 8 weeks of BRAVE text messages, designed to improve mental health, help-seeking skills, and promote cultural pride and resilience, or 8 weeks of STEM text messages, designed to elevate and re-affirm Native voices in science, technology, engineering, math, and medicine.
 Afterwards, the two groups switched, and participants received the other set of messages.

 On behalf of the NPAIHB and our project partners, we hope that you enjoy implementing this program with your youth.
 If you have any questions about the intervention or would like additional health promotion resources, please feel free to contact us.